-3. The Great Debate: Thursday, December 7 (25% of final grade)
+3. The Great Debate: Thursday, April 11 (25% of final grade)

 Psychology in the 20th century was dominated by three great movements and one movement that influenced it from without: Behaviorism, Cognitivism, Humanism, and Psychoanalysis.
 All of these have left their traces on contemporary psychology.
 In the final class we will have a one-and-a-half hour debate between these four positions.
 You must divide yourself into four teams and prepare accordingly.
 Your teams will be made up of three debaters each plus others who will prepare material - more details will be provided after the first two weeks of class.
 By October 10 I will want you to decide which team you will join.
 We will discuss this further in class, and I will coach all teams prior to the event itself.
+There will be two scores for each team, a team score and an individual score.
+The team score is dependent on the accuracy and thoroughness of the historical research presented, the quality of the rebuttal in the other team's arguments, the ability to defend position, and organization and clarity of arguments.
+The individual scores will be based on presentation style and capacity to respond to others' arguments.
+In addition, for those not speaking, the score will be based on the clarity and comprehensiveness of submitted material.

-- 4. Each week there will be a "Key Question" presented in class for the next class.
+4. Each week there will be a "Key Question" presented in class for the next class.
 This is a discussion question that you will take up with others in brief group discussions every class.
 Two of these discussions will have to be handed in during the term for 5% each (total, 10%).
 That is, you will answer the 'key question' following the class discussion and hand in your answer the next week.
 Any ideas not your own should be properly referenced.
-It should not be longer than 500 words and can be handed in during any week from September 19 to December 7.
-Note that you cannot hand in questions after the fact, that is, if a question say, is discussed in class on October 21 then your write-up of this question can be handed in only on October 28 and will not be accepted at a later date.
-All Key Questions must be handed in as hard copy only. - 5.
-Final Exam: A take-home final exam will be given to you in the last class of term, Dec.
-7. You will have exactly one week to complete this final exam and hand it in (30% of final grade).
-Since this is a final exam, there will be no extensions given unless there is a legitimate, documented medical excuse.
-The final exam must be handed in electronically.
+I will be looking for evidence of your ability to critically evaluate the question, use historical evidence appropriately and construct a coherent response without grammatical or spelling mistakes.
+It should not be longer than 500 words and can be handed in during any week from January 15 to April 11.
+Note that you cannot hand in questions after the fact, that is, if a question say, is discussed in class on January 17 then your write-up of this question can be handed in only on January 24 and will not be accepted at a later date.
+There are no provisions for "missed submissions" since you will have 12 opportunities to hand in 2 assignements.
+All Key Questions must be handed in as hard copy only in class.

+5. Final Exam: A take-home final exam will be given to you in the last class of term, April 11.
+You will have exactly one week to complete this final exam and hand it in (30% of final grade) and you may use whatever resources are available to you so long as you cite the material properly (see "Plagiarism" below).
+Since this is a final exam, there will be no extensions given unless approved documentation is provided.
+In that case instructor will decide in consultation with student on extension or deferral.
+The final exam must be handed in electronically on D2L.